NeoResearch/neo-tests/README.md

 ## What is it

-This project is an ongoing alpha branch of [AshRolls/neo-integration-tests](https://github.com/AshRolls/neo-integration-tests).
+This project has its main focus on establishing a set of parameters that will be subjected to optimization and statical analyses in order to check csharp [neo-cli](https://github.com/neo-project/neo-cli) consensus capabilities, or other client implemented in any other languages.
-It could be possible merged in a near future, as well as being merged with improvements features released from the original master.
+In this sense, this repository comprises a set of scripts and docker containers to build and publish a [private network](https://github.com/NeoResearch/neo-privatenet-docker.git), along with a set of python tests to run through.
-On other hand, it also consider the possibility of starting a new project itself.
+It posses the potential of improving performance of the Neo blockchain and finding optimization opportunities.

-Here, the main focus is on establishing a set of parameters that will be subjected to optimization and statical analyses in order to check csharp [neo-cli](https://github.com/neo-project/neo-cli) consensus capabilities, or other client implemented in any other languages.
+Furthermore, the scope of this project is to engage Neo community into this topic.

-This project was initially described as a set of tests designed to test correctness and performance of the Neo blockchain.
+Thus, competitions will be promote and their calls will be available at the folder `competition`.
-In this sense, this repository comprises a set of scripts and docker containers to build and publish a [private network](https://hub.docker.com/r/cityofzion/neo-privatenet/), along with a set of python tests to run through.
+Our focus is to engage a wide public, from developers to advanced users.

-In particular, this private network is usually created with new modified characteristics from [neo blockchain](https://github.com/neo-project/neo/).
+In particular, this private network is usually created with new modified characteristics from [neo blockchain](https://github.com/neo-project/neo/), with assist of the procedures inside folder `docker-build-neo-cli`.

 This is a work in progress, areas to be improved: